-I am a faculty member at UNC Chapel Hill where I serve as Chair of the Department of City and Regional Planning and hold the Thomas Willis Lambeth Distinguished Chair in Public Policy.
-I also serve as Director of the Carolina Transportation Program and Associate Director of the Collaborative Sciences Center for Road Safety and Southeastern Transportation Research, Innovation, Education and Development Center.
+I am chair of the department of city and regional planning at UNC Chapel Hill and hold the Thomas Willis Lambeth Distinguished Chair in Public Policy.
+I also serve as Associate Director of the Collaborative Sciences Center for Road Safety and Southeastern Transportation Research, Innovation, Education and Development Center.

 I received my undergraduate degree from Harvard in engineering and chemistry and my PhD in city planning from UC Berkeley.
 Prior to becoming a professor, I worked as a consultant for Cambridge Systematics and Mercer Management Consulting (now Oliver Wyman).